TheShireMinecraft/railway-map-renderer/README.md

 ```

 ## Config
-The library provides a `RailwayMapRendererConfig` class for configuring a `RailwayMapRenderer`, it can be passed as an argument in the constructor or with the `setConfig()` method.
+The library provides a `RailwayMapRendererConfig` class for configuring a `RailwayMapRenderer`, it can be passed as an argument in the constructor or applied using the `setConfig()` method.

 ```js
 class RailwayMapRendererConfig {